lanton97/MADDPG-Formation-Control/README.md

  raise ImportError("Error occured while running `from pyglet.gl import *")
 ```

-it is also likely that you will encounter this error
+It is also likely that you will encounter the following error
 ```
 AttributeError: 'ImageData' object has no attribute 'data'
 ```